Whether you use shampoo, makeup or beauty creams, you need to know about the 10 most harmful chemicals in cosmetics – and avoid them!

 7. Midazolidnyl Urea and DMDM Hydantoin

-This is a common ingredient in many grooming products, including toothpaste, facial washes, and deodorants, but it is mainly found in antibacterial hand washes, soaps, gels and household cleaners.
+This is another of the most harmful chemicals in cosmetics.
+It’s a common ingredient in many grooming products, including toothpaste, facial washes, and deodorants.
+But it is mainly found in antibacterial hand washes, soaps, gels and household cleaners.
 It is commonly used to kill bacteria, even though a U.S. FDA advisory committee has found that using products containing it has no benefits over plain soap and water.

 The chemical can cause liver damage, and even small amounts have been linked to thyroid problems.
 It is so dangerous that the American Medical Association recommends that triclosan not be used in the home, mainly because it may encourage bacterial resistance to antibiotics and cause cancer.
 No wonder the media recently reported that toothpastes like Colgate with Triclosan should be avoided like the plague!

 10. BHT (Butylated Hydroxy Tolulene)

 We saved the worst for last.
 This is certainly one to avoid!
 This preservative found in lipstick, eye shadow, lip gloss and skin cream penetrates the skin and stays put in fatty tissue.
 When the body metabolises BHT, it creates free radicals in your body that can create damage to cell’s DNA, causing cancer.